 (Dimensions are for a final patch pocket of width 5″ and length 5.5″)

-Make a band for the top edge – Cut 3″ wide and 6 inch long piece of fabric of the same fabric as the pocket or a contrasting fabric.
+Make a band for the top edge – Cut a 3″ wide and 6 inch long piece of fabric of the same fabric as the pocket or a contrasting fabric.

 To make the ruffle, cut a 26″ x 2 ” contrasting fabric strip on the straight of grain.
 Press in half longways.
 Run 2 rows of lengthened machine stitching.
 Gather to fit band.
 Baste piping to the long side of the band.
 Place gathered ruffle on top of piping and baste.

-Along one 6 inch side of the band piece, baste ruffle to band, right sides together.
+Along one 6-inch side of the band piece, baste ruffle to the band, right sides together.
 Turn the seam allowance at that side inside.
 Now you get a band piece with the ruffle facing down.
-Press in place and if needed pin in place.
+Press in place, and if needed, pin in place.